 For more advice and ideas on container gardening, take a look at these resources.

-My list of low maintenance outdoor potted plants covers the best outdoor plants for all types of containers, and has lots of suggestions on gardening in pots throughout the year.
+My lists of low maintenance outdoor potted plants, plants for shallow pots and low maintenance evergreen plants for pots cover the best outdoor plants for all types of containers, and has lots of suggestions on gardening in pots throughout the year.

-On a more seasonal theme, I’ve got posts on the best spring flowers for pots and hanging baskets, plus lists of plants for winter hanging baskets and the best winter plants for pots.
+On a more seasonal theme, I’ve got posts on the best spring flowers for pots and hanging baskets, plus lists of summer plants for pots, fall flowers for pots, plants for winter hanging baskets, and the best winter plants for pots.

 I’ve also got a list of trailing plants for hanging baskets and pots if you’d like some inspiration on cascading plants.